 First of all, let's see an example of how this works.
 To override anything within the EWWW IO plugin, you define a "constant" in your wp-config.php file.
 This is the file where your database connection details are stored, as well as a few other settings that are global within WordPress.
 The wp-config.php file is located right in the root of your WordPress install folder, often right inside the public_html folder or a similar location.
-Defining a constant looks something like this:

 define( 'EWWW_IMAGE_OPTIMIZER_DELAY', 5 );

-So here the option name is normally 'ewww_image_optimizer_delay', but it is in all-caps, which is typical for constants within PHP and WordPress.
+Here the option name is normally 'ewww_image_optimizer_delay', but it is in all-caps, which is typical for constants within PHP and WordPress.
 The Bulk Delay setting makes the bulk optimizer and scheduled optimizer "sleep" for 5 seconds in between images.
 This helps to avoid overloading a server, and can be very useful on shared hosting.
 The setting can also be changed directly on the Bulk Optimizer page, which is why it is being removed from the settings page.

-EWWW_IMAGE_OPTIMIZER_DISABLE_EDITOR - EWWW IO is the only plugin to feature automatic optimization for every single image created by the built-in image editing functions.
+EWWW_IMAGE_OPTIMIZER_DISABLE_EDITOR - (true/false) EWWW IO is the only plugin to feature automatic optimization for every single image created by the built-in image editing functions.
 In rare cases, this can cause issues, set this to true to disable the image editor integration.

-EWWW_IMAGE_OPTIMIZER_DEFER_S3 - Prevents the WP Offload S3 plugin from uploading images to S3 until after optimization is complete.
+EWWW_IMAGE_OPTIMIZER_DEFER_S3 - (true/false) Prevents the WP Offload S3 plugin from uploading images to S3 until after optimization is complete.
 This can cause the appearance of missing images temporarily, so use with caution.

-EWWW_IMAGE_OPTIMIZER_SKIP_BUNDLE - Tells the plugin not to install the bundled optimization utilities and use system-level binaries instead.
+EWWW_IMAGE_OPTIMIZER_SKIP_BUNDLE - (true/false) Tells the plugin not to install the bundled optimization utilities and use system-level binaries instead.
 For example, if you installed jpegtran, optipng, and gifsicle via yum or apt, you may wish to use those versions instead of the ones included with EWWW IO.
 I really don't recommend it, but you can if you want to.

 define( 'EWWW_IMAGE_OPTIMIZER_NOAUTO', true );